-I’m sure my owner has heard at least a few of the myths that are out there and dog behavior myths can be untrue and unfair to us dogs.
-People train their dog not only to teach good behavior but to form a strong relationship with their dog.
+I’m sure my owner has heard at least a few of the myths out there, and dog behavior myths can be untrue and unfair to us dogs.
+People train their dogs to teach good behavior and form a strong relationship with their dogs.
 I think it’s horrible that there are humans who actually believe and live by these myths!
 They don’t realize that they could be hurting the bond with their dog.

-This is just short list of myths, but I hope that I’ve been successful explaining some of these myths to you.
-If not, you can always contact my friends at Acme Canine!
+This is just a shortlist of myths, but they seem to be the most common.
+I hope that I’ve been successful in explaining some of these myths to you.
+If not, you can always learn more about us on Spike’s Dog Blog.